TNBakke/denver_airbnb/README.md

 ## Future Analysis

 - BONUS: Which rental properties have the most reviews?
 Why?
-- BONUS: How Does Variation in Seasonality Affect Rental Rates?
+- BONUS: How Does Variation in Seasonality Affect Rental Rates or Occupancy?
-- BONUS: Which Denver neighborhoods are the fastest growing with regard to rental quantities.
 - BONUS: How has the Denver Airbnb occupancy rate changed over the years?
+- BONUS: Which Denver Airbnb listings are the most successful (i.e. have most user reviews) and where are they located?
+- BONUS: What happened around the peak of November 2018 and dip of quantity of listings around June 2019?
+- BONUS: Investment risks and Local government regulations?